CityOfLosAngeles/aqueduct/dags/transportation/dockless/README.md

 Extra: {"aws_access_key_id":"[id]","aws_secret_access_key":"[key]"}

 #### Variables
 Information needed to connect to Provider APIs are stored within a `provider` variable in Airflow.
 The value is set to a JSON dictionary with all necessary connection information for that provider API.
-At a minimum, that dictionary should contain the baseurl to access the provider API, and the token to access the resource if authentication is required.
+At a minimum, that dictionary should contain the [baseurl](https://github.com/CityOfLosAngeles/mobility-data-specification/blob/dev/providers.csv) to access the provider API and the token if authentication is required.
 *Example*
 Key: provider
 Val: {"lemon": {"baseurl": "localhost", "token": "None"}}